ymeine/atpackager/lib/builders/readme.md

+# Some concepts

+_Before going further into details, here are a few concepts to know, in order to understand some features, and also to avoid repeating things in the documentation, making it less digestible._

+All builders expect a configuration object as the unique argument of their constructors; they are described in this documentation for each specific builder.

+Note that the configuration object is not altered, its properties are simply used.

 # Interface of a builder

-## Constructor

-### Parameters

-1. `cfg`
-	* interface: any, but usually an `Object`
-	* default: `undefined`
-	* A unique parameter to configure the builder.

-## Public methods
+## Methods

 ### Build

 * Name: `build`

-Main entry point of the builder to actually write the given output file.
+Main entry point of the builder to generate the content of the given output file.

-## Protected methods

-They can be reimplemented to change the behavior of the build method, which relies on them.

-### ...
+__All builders implement this method.__

+#### Parameters

+1. `outputFile`
+	* interface: `Output File`
+	* __required__
+	* __in & out__
+	* The output file to build.